Caedendi/D2RMM-Color-Dye/README.md

 ## Screenshots

 To do.
-In the meantime, see [ColorDye](https://www.nexusmods.com/diablo2resurrected/mods/418).
+In the meantime, see [the Nexus Mods page](https://www.nexusmods.com/diablo2resurrected/mods/474).

 ## Changelog